-Maintaining a high-quality email list is also key to getting through spam filters.
-If you send email campaigns to invalid email addresses or to prospects and customers who are consistently ignoring your emails, your email reputation and deliverability will suffer.
+Maintaining a high-quality email list is also key to getting through a spam filter.
+If you send email campaigns to an invalid email address or to prospects and customers who consistently don’t open or click your email messages, your email reputation and deliverability will suffer.

 How Does Gmail Determine an Email Is Spam?

-Gmail’s junk mail algorithms and user-created Gmail forwarding rules are quite effective at auto filtering unsolicited emails and unwanted junk email, and delivering them to recipients’ spam folders.
-Unfortunately, there are times when legitimate emails are marked as spam, even though the subscriber wanted to receive them.
-Although email services such as Gmail don’t share the exact algorithms for deciding if an email is unwanted by intended recipients, the following are some of the major reasons why an email may be marked as spam or why rules in Gmail may result in a message automatically being blocked:
+Gmail’s junk mail algorithms and user-created forwarding rules are quite effective at auto filtering unsolicited email messages and unwanted junk email, and delivering them to recipients’ junk folders.
+Unfortunately, there are times when legitimate email messages are marked as junk, even though the subscriber wanted to receive them.
+Although email services don’t share the exact algorithms for deciding if an email is unwanted by intended recipients, the following are some of the major reasons why email messages may be marked as junk or why rules in Gmail may result in a message automatically being blocked:

-- Links — If a message includes links to websites that are blacklisted, they could result in the message being caught in an email spam filter.
+- Link sources — If messages include a link to a website that is blacklisted, the messages could be caught in an email spam filter.

-- Headers — If there are inconsistencies in the “from” and “reply to” addresses and domains, emails will be filtered as spam.
+- Headers — If there are inconsistencies in the “from” address and “reply to” address and domains, emails will be filtered as spam.

-- Engagement — Recipients who know how to create rules in Gmail can manage filter settings and deliberately label certain messages as spam; however, engagement metrics, such as open and click-through rates, also can affect the email-filtering process.
-An increasing number of Internet service providers (ISPs), including Yahoo! and Gmail, are using such engagement metrics to determine if an email should automatically delete spam email, or be blocked or filtered as spam.
+- Engagement — Recipients who know how to create rules in Gmail can manage filter settings and deliberately label certain messages as junk email; however, engagement metrics, such as open and click rates, also can affect the email-filtering process.
+An increasing number of Internet service providers (ISPs), including Yahoo! and Gmail, are using such engagement metrics to determine if an email should automatically be deleted as junk email, or be blocked or filtered as spam.
 In effect, Google is simply trying to provide a great user experience, just as Google’s search algorithms do.
-So, Google views engagement metrics as an indicator of whether or not the user is interested in emails from an approved sender list.
-We have seen tests where lists with high levels of engagement get through Google spam filters, while lists without the engagement don’t get through.
+So, Google views engagement metrics as an indicator of whether or not the user is interested in email from an approved sender list.
+We have seen tests where a list with high levels of engagement get through the Google spam filter, while a list without the engagement doesn’t get through.

 Do You Have a Gmail Deliverability Problem?

 How can you tell if you’re having deliverability issues with your Gmail subscribers?
-One way to detect a problem is by comparing the open rates of subscribers using other email software or services, such as Yahoo!, Hotmail, or Microsoft’s new Outlook.com.
-If the average open rate of an email sent to Yahoo! subscribers is 30%, for example, and only 5% for Gmail subscribers, it’s likely your emails are going to Gmail spam folders instead of the inbox.
+One way to detect a problem is by comparing the open rates of subscribers using other email software or services, such as Yahoo!, Hotmail, or Microsoft’s Outlook.com.
+If the average open rate of an email sent to Yahoo! subscribers is 30%, for example, and only 5% for Gmail subscribers, it’s likely your email is going to Gmail junk folders instead of the inbox.

-How to Prevent Emails From Going to Spam
+How to Prevent Email From Going to Spam

-How to avoid spam filters when sending emails is vital for any marketing or sales team to know.
-The following are some important strategies and spam filter testing tips to help you get into Gmail’s inboxes and prevent deliverability problems in the future:
+How to avoid email spam filters is vital for any marketing or sales team to know.
+The following are some important strategies and spam filter testing tips to help you get into the inbox of Gmail subscribers and prevent deliverability problems in the future:

 - Tell subscribers to watch for your email messages.
 Emails to confirm a purchase or new subscription are among the most opened emails.
-So use them to tell your subscribers to watch for upcoming emails and to check their spam folders if they don’t receive them.
-It’s possible users may have created an email rule or spam filter that either blocked or marked your content as spam.
-You may also want to remind them how to set rules in Gmail: to click the “not spam” button if they do find your emails in their Gmail junk folders, which will let Google know that they want to receive your email campaigns.
+So use them to tell your subscribers to watch for upcoming campaigns and to check their spam folders if they don’t receive them.
+It’s possible users may have created an email rule or spam filter that either blocked or marked your email address and content as junk email.
+You may also want to remind your users how to set rules in Gmail: to click the “not spam” link if they find your email address in their Gmail junk folders, which will let Google know that they want to receive your email campaigns.

 - Ask subscribers to add your “from” address to their Gmail list of contacts.
 This will help ensure that your emails don’t suffer Gmail automatic forwarding to recipients’ junk folders.

 - Keep track of your engagement metrics.
-Are your subscribers opening and clicking your emails?
-Or do they skip and delete your emails without opening them, unsubscribe, or report them as spam?
+Do your subscribers open and click your email?
+Or do they skip and delete your email campaigns without opening them, hit the unsubscribe link, or report them as spam?
 Gmail uses such engagement metrics to determine whether its users want your emails.
 So if your subscribers are inactive — i.e., if they haven’t opened or clicked your emails in a certain period of time, such as 6 months — you should consider running a reengagement campaign.
-In this way, you’ll identify the subscribers who aren’t interested in receiving your emails and can remove them from your list.
+In this way, you’ll identify the subscribers who aren’t interested in receiving your email and can remove them from your email address list.

 - Make unsubscribing quick and easy.
 How easy is it for people to unsubscribe from your email list?
-Is it a simple, one-step process?
-Is the unsubscribe link easy to find?
+Is it a simple, one-click process?
+Is the unsubscribe link easy to find and click?
 Do you promptly respond to unsubscribe requests?
-If people can’t easily unsubscribe, they’re much more likely to report your emails as spam and hurt your email reputation.
+If people can’t easily unsubscribe, they’re much more likely to report your emails as junk and hurt your email reputation.

 - Create an opt-in subscription process.
-In fact, Google recommends using a double opt-in subscription process, which involves sending a follow-up message that each subscriber needs to respond to.
+In fact, Google recommends using a double opt-in subscription process, which involves sending a follow-up message that each subscriber needs to respond to and click.
 In addition, Google recommends not using pre-checked opt-in check boxes.

 - Consider using a dedicated IP address and private domain.
 This is an important way to help ensure compliance with Gmail’s authentication strategy.
-We discussed the important role IP addresses and domain names play in email deliverability in a previous feature.
+We discussed the important role the IP address and domain name play in email deliverability in a previous feature.
 And when becoming a “new sender” with a new IP address, be sure to use an IP ramp-up strategy: Start by sending a low volume of emails and gradually increase the volume over several weeks.